Early Greek cosmology: The earth, the cosmic ocean, and Hades

-In early Greek cosmology, the earth is a finite plain with outer edges.
-Fantastical creatures, monsters, and quasi-humans were believed to inhabit the edges of the earth.
-Past the earth's edges, it was believed that there was a cosmic ocean, whose name was Oceanus.
-Oceanus is also said to be overlaid by the rim of a shield, originally fashioned for Achilles by Hephaistos.
-Oceanus had a sister and wife named Tethys, the god of freshwater, rivers, and springs.
-The two intermingle and mate to generate succeeding generations of gods: this intermingling between the salt- and fresh-water gods mimics earlier Mesopotamian cosmologies, like in the division between Tiamat and Abzu, and later Greek cosmologies, including one reported in Plato (Timaeus 40e).
-The idea of salt and freshwater blending, personified by deities, may stem from hydrological observations; the name of the island-country Bahrain means "Two Seas", in reference to the meeting and mingling of fresh and salt water seas.
+In early Greek cosmology, the earth is a flat, central region surrounded by fantastical creatures, monsters, and quasi-humans at the edges of the earth.
+The edge was believed to be surrounded by a cosmic ocean, personifying the god Oceanus.
+The outer edge of the cosmic ocean, Oceanus, is said to be overlaid by the rim of a shield created by Hephaistos, fashioned originally for Achilles.

-The cosmic ocean beyond the edges of the plain of the earth is also found in other Near Eastern cosmologies, as shown by the Babylonian Map of the World.
+The cosmic ocean beyond the edges of the earth is also found in other Near Eastern cosmologies, as shown by the Babylonian Map of the World.
 However, in the Babylonian cosmos, the ocean surrounding the earth extends indefinitely and does not have an end.
 In the early Greek cosmos, Oceanus is a river and has an outer bank.
 Beyond the outer bank is a second terrestrial area which can be walked on.
 In the writings of Hesiod, several beings are located in this outer terrestrial area, such as the Hesperides and Gorgons.
 The only human said to have reached this area is Heracles, during his journey to find the cattle of Eurytion.
 This outer region, known as Hades, is also not illuminated by the sun, which only circles above the main terrestrial region inhabited by humans.
 Hades is spatially described using the Greek words erebos and zophos, which designate a region of darkness unreached by the sun.
 According to Mimnermus, during the night, the sun lies in a golden chamber located at the banks of the ocean, or perhaps, ends up resting in a barque made by Hephaistos.
 According to the Homeric literature, the sun rises from Oceanos in the morning and plunges into it at night.
 An Athenian wine-bowl from c.
 430 BC depicts the sun-god Helios being pulled out of the ocean in a chariot driven by winged horses, with stars in the background of the scene setting into the water.